 You can use parts of our Sites without providing PI.
-Our Sites do not collect personal information about people except when the information is given on a voluntary basis (for example, when registering with a Local School for a K12 School Program; requesting information by contacting us; signing up for a K12 in-person event; requesting help; using an online chat; or changing the information on your account with us).
-When you create an account with us, register your children for a K12 School Program or participate in a Local School, you provide us with information about you and your children.
+Our Sites do not collect personal information about people except when the information is given on a voluntary basis (for example, when registering with a Local School for a Stride School Program; requesting information by contacting us; signing up for a Stride in-person event; requesting help; using an online chat; or changing the information on your account with us).
+When you create an account with us, register your child for a Stride School Program or participate in a Local School, you provide us with information about you and your child.
 This personal information may be collected on our Sites, by telephone, facsimile or ordinary mail.
-The information you provide may include first and last name; postal address; telephone number; the names and ages of your children; the services you request; registration and enrollment information about your children; an e-mail address where We can contact you; and other information.
-If you are enrolling in one of K12’s private schools or making a purchase from the K12 store, We may also collect credit card information.
+The information you provide may include first and last name; postal address; telephone number; the name and age of your child; the services you request; registration and enrollment information about your child; an e-mail address where We can contact you; and other information.
+If you are enrolling in one of Stride’s private schools or making a purchase from the Stride store, We may also collect credit card information.

 Information you provide may be given to your Local School or to others parties if legally required or if requested by your Local School.
 Information you or the child provide may be given to state and federal agencies, including law enforcement if required or permitted by law.

-If others help K12 provide online services, they are given the least information needed to do their work for K12, as required by law.
-They have no other rights to the information and have agreed to keep the data private, to use it only to perform the work they provide for K12 and to keep the data safe.
+If others help Stride provide online services, they are given the least information needed to do their work for Stride, as required by law.
+They have no other rights to the information and have agreed to keep the data private, to use it only to perform the work they provide for Stride and to keep the data safe.

-If allowed by law, K12 may share your information with companies that are not connected to K12 but want to send you information about their products or services.
-If permitted by state and federal law, K12 may share your information with other companies to improve the education performance of K12 School Programs or so that K12 can offer services to you or give you information about services of third parties.
+If allowed by law, Stride may share your information with companies that are not connected to Stride but want to send you information about their products or services.
+If permitted by state and federal law, Stride may share your information with other companies to improve the education performance of Stride School Programs or so that Stride can offer services to you or give you information about services of third parties.
 You can ask that your personal information not be shared with third parties by writing to [email protected]

-K12 does not sell PI for monetary compensation.
-Even though We do not sell PI, if you are a Nevada resident, you may notify us to put you on a list of persons who have opted-out of the sale of PI.
-Our address for such requests is [email protected] Please be aware that We may require you to verify your identity before processing any such request.
+Stride does not sell PI for monetary compensation.
+Even though we do not sell PI, if you are a Nevada resident, you may notify us to put you on a list of persons who have opted-out of the sale of PI.
+Our address for such requests is [email protected] Please be aware that we may require you to verify your identity before processing any such request.

-K12 uses PI to provide educational services to children enrolled in a Local School, and to otherwise support you and your children for things such as testing, academic progress, attendance, customer service, student affairs or for health or safety purposes.
-K12 may also use PI to protect its own legal rights.
+Stride uses PI to provide educational services to children enrolled in a Local School, and to otherwise support you and your child for things such as testing, academic progress, attendance, customer service, student affairs or for health or safety purposes.
+Stride may also use PI to protect its own legal rights.

-K12 responds to requests for information and to questions from customers and possible customers.
-Because We only call customers at the telephone numbers they leave for us to provide the requested information, K12 does not call people by using random or sequential telephone numbers.
-K12 may use pre-recorded messages when allowed by law to make sure that customers receive the information they requested.
-Customers do not have to agree to receive calls in order to receive K12’s services.
+Stride responds to requests for information and to questions from customers and possible customers.
+Because We only call customers at the telephone numbers they leave us, Stride does not call people by using random or sequential telephone numbers.
+Stride may use pre-recorded messages when allowed by law to make sure that customers receive the information they requested.
+Customers do not have to agree to receive calls in order to receive Stride’s services.

-Once you have registered your children in a Local School for a K12 School Program, there will be a page that contains some or all of the personal information.
-You may also be assigned a Member ID and password and may create, if you wish, a Member ID for your children any time you are logged on to the OLS.
+Once you have registered your child in a Local School for a Stride School Program, there will be a page that contains some or all of the personal information.
+You may also be assigned a Member ID and password and may create, if you wish, a Member ID for your child any time you are logged on to the OLS.
 If you choose someone other than yourself as a learning coach, that person will also be assigned a Member ID.
-The Member IDs will be used to recognize you, the learning coach and your children on the OLS.
-The Member IDs will allow K12 to recognize: your first and last name; registration ID; type of account, such as teacher, administrator, parent, learning coach or student (if you created a separate Member ID and password for your children or learning coach); your child’s Local School; integration number; the e-mail address you gave, and the education records of your child connected with the account.
-The Member IDs and the OLS will allow you and the learning coach to track your children’s attendance, school work, and testing, and to submit that to K12 or your Local School to follow your children’s progress and comply with law.
+The Member IDs will be used to recognize you, the learning coach and your child on the OLS.
+The Member IDs will allow Stride to recognize: your first and last name; registration ID; type of account, such as teacher, administrator, parent, learning coach or student (if you created a separate Member ID and password for your child or learning coach); your child’s Local School; integration number; the e-mail address you gave, and the education records of your child connected with the account.
+The Member IDs and the OLS will allow you and the learning coach to track your child’s attendance, school work, and testing, and to submit that to Stride or your Local School to follow your child’s progress and comply with law.

-K12 or your Local School may use PI you provide to contact you or your child’s learning coach about your child’s progress, testing, attendance, or other school issues or for customer service, and quality control.
+Stride or your Local School may use PI you provide to contact you or your child’s learning coach about your child’s progress, testing, attendance, or other school issues or for customer service, and quality control.
 The PI is also used to provide services to you or your child’s Local School or to carry out activities that you or your child’s Local School have requested.
-K12 also uses PI you supply to satisfy requests for information, and to deliver requested services to you and your children.
+Stride also uses PI you supply to satisfy requests for information, and to deliver requested services to you and your child.

-K12 will use or share PI if required to do so by law, such as a court order, or permitted to do so for law enforcement, health or safety purposes or to protect K12’s legal rights.
+Stride will use or share PI if required to do so by law, such as a court order, or permitted to do so for law enforcement, health or safety purposes or to protect Stride’s legal rights.

-If permitted by law, K12 may use your information to provide you with information about new products or services available through K12 and may combine PI to improve the educational experience or to determine how K12’s educational products and services may interest other people.
+If permitted by law, Stride may use your information to provide you with information about new products or services available through Stride and may analyze PI to improve the educational experience or to determine how Stride’s educational products and services may interest other people.

-How does K12 treat information about children under 13 years old?
+How does Stride treat information about children under 13 years old?

 The Children’s Online Privacy Protection Act (COPPA) protects the privacy of children under the age of 13.
 It requires web site operators and online services to post privacy policies and obtain true parental permission before collecting information from those children.

-K12 receives personal information about children who are under the age of 13 strictly from their parents or guardians when those children are enrolled into a Local School using a K12 School Program.
-The only information received directly from your children is the information they provide (such as test answers, electronic mail and class discussions) in the OLS as part of their education in a K12 School Program.
+Stride receives personal information about children who are under the age of 13 strictly from their parents or guardians when those children are enrolled into a Local School using a Stride School Program.
+The only information received directly from your child is the information he or she provides (such as test answers, electronic mail and class discussions) in the OLS as part of his/her education in a Stride School Program.

 Other than through the OLS, the Sites do not ask children under 13 to provide personal information.
 We do not intentionally contact or collect PI from children under 13 except as noted above.

-If you want to tell us that We accidentally received information for a child under the age of 13, for example, by lying by others, please email us at [email protected] Also, you can review some personal information that K12 has about your children by writing to that same email address.
+If you want to tell us that We accidentally received information for a child under the age of 13, for example, by lying by others, please email us at [email protected] Also, you can review some personal information that Stride has about your child by writing to that same email address.

 For information on COPPA and the use of children’s personal information, please contact: